datahac/skein_how_we_work/README.md

 High level guidelines:

-- Be consistent.
+* Be consistent.
-- Don't rewrite existing code to follow this guide.
+* Don't rewrite existing code to follow this guide.
-- Don't violate a guideline without a good reason.
+* Don't violate a guideline without a good reason.
-- A reason is good when you can convince a teammate.
+* A reason is good when you can convince a teammate.
-- Where we can, we set up Hound to help automate following the style guide during Code Review, which helps us stick to our high-level guidelines and keep our reviews focused on code legibility & quality.
+* Create documentation and meaningful comments that explain what the code does.
+* Build reusable components.

 ## Test-Driven Development (TDD)